School is out, forever. Time to party!

 Time to Explain!

-The theme for the 2025 Life.Love.
-Game Design Challenge was Communication.
-Time to Explain! was the 2nd place winning communication game.
+The theme for 2025 was Communication and Time to Explain! was the 2nd place winning game.
 This clever and challenging puzzle game was developed by falafelovore in France.

 Visit Communicating.Games for resources and info about communication.